dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core-part-2-hello-world-from-giraffe.md

 <h2 id="razor-views">Razor views</h2>

 Next is the support of Razor views in Giraffe.
-[Nicol&aacute;s Herrera](https://github.com/nicolocodev) developed the first version of Razor pages by utilising the [RazorLight](https://github.com/toddams/RazorLight) engine.
-Shortly after I discovered that by referencing the `Microsoft.AspNetCore.Mvc` NuGet package I can easily re-use the original Razor engine and therefore offer a more complete and original Razor experience in Giraffe as well.
-While under the hood the engine changed from [RazorLight](https://www.nuget.org/packages/RazorLight/) to [ASP.NET Core MVC Razor](https://github.com/aspnet/Mvc/tree/dev/src/Microsoft.AspNetCore.Mvc.Razor) the functionality remained more or less the same as implemented by Nicol&aacute;s in the first place.
+[Nicol&aacute;s Herrera](https://github.com/nicolocodev) developed the first version of Razor views by utilising the [RazorLight](https://github.com/toddams/RazorLight) engine.
+Shortly after that I realised that by referencing the `Microsoft.AspNetCore.Mvc` NuGet package I can easily re-use the original Razor engine in order to offer a more complete and original Razor experience in Giraffe as well.
+While under the hood the engine changed from [RazorLight](https://www.nuget.org/packages/RazorLight/) to [ASP.NET Core MVC](https://github.com/aspnet/Mvc/tree/dev/src/Microsoft.AspNetCore.Mvc.Razor) the functionality remained more or less the same as implemented by Nicol&aacute;s in the first place.

-In order to enable Razor views in Giraffe you have to register the Razor engine dependencies first:
+In order to enable Razor views in Giraffe you have to register it's dependencies first:

 <pre><code>type Startup() =
     member __.ConfigureServices (svc : IServiceCollection,